-The Act, section 3(1) and Medical Care Regulations, section 3, provide for insured physicians services in Nunavut.
+The Act, section 3(1), and Medical Care Regulations, section 3, provide for insured physicians services in Nunavut.
 The term "insured physician services" refers to all services rendered by medical practitioners that are medically required and are included in the Nunavut Health Insurance Plan's fee schedule of insured benefits which can be found in the Medical Care Regulations.
 Where the insured service is unavailable in Nunavut, patients are referred to another jurisdiction to obtain the insured service.
-No new services were added or deleted to the listing of insured services in 2010-2011.
+No new services were added or deleted to the listing of insured services in 2011/2012.
+The Nursing Act allows for licensure of nurse practitioners in Nunavut; this permits nurse practitioners to deliver insured physician services in Nunavut.